 INSIDE : Even if you live in a Rental House, you can still make your home beautiful with a fun bedroom design!
 Check out how to Personalize a Little Girl’s Bedroom with fun simple ideas.

 We moved a few months ago across the country while my husband pursues further education.
 While only temporarily located here for a few years, we are renting an adorable little old house.
 It’s my new mission to share how to personalize and make even a rental house feel like your home because it can be done!!
-Today I am excited to share Rental House : How to Personalize a Little Girl’s Bedroom.
+Today I am excited to share Rental House : How to Personalize a Young Girl’s Bedroom.

 This post may contain affiliate links.
 See my full disclosure.

 In our previous home, my babies (a girl and a boy) shared a room.
 I loved having them together from the start and they enjoyed it too.
 However, in our rental home, I decided to make it work best for us now and our two young preschool aged children, so they now have their own rooms.

 I’m here today to say, rental homes can look fun, personalized and adorable and The Land of Nod (now Crate and Barrel kids) along with some simple DIYs, helped me do it.

 I shared this picture on Instagram as my color scheme and inspirations for the bed room.
 Wow, is it a room full of bright color now!

 HOW TO UPDATE AND PERSONALIZE A RENTAL HOME:

 Many rentals have less than exciting walls and often that can not be changed.
 An easy idea to add interest to the bedroom walls is add color and texture.

 I used sticky tack and put up a few ribbons and The Land of Nod’s adorable Half Dot Peach Garland.
 This is one of my favorite details in the room!
 I love that it creates an accent wall without having to paint big bold polka dots everywhere.